 <firstimage=”//static.makeuseof.com/wp-content/uploads/2010/10/links.jpg”>When you have your own blog or website, there are a list of things that you should always try to do in order to fully “optimize” your site.

 Opinions vary, but there is definitely a basic core list that most SEO experts agree upon.
 Within that core, internal links are towards the top of the list.

-A while back I wrote an article on SEO mistakes that could ruin your website, as well as a part two.
+A while back I wrote an article on SEO mistakes that could ruin your website.
 Karl also previously covered three useful WordPress plug-ins that can help with SEO.
 There are a couple more WordPress plug-ins I want to cover that focus on improving your internal linking strategy.

 Automatic Internal Links

 The first WordPress plugin is called SEO Smart Links.
 The beauty of this plugin is that it removes at least one of those SEO tasks on your checklist of things to do for every one of your blog posts.
 Now you don’t have to worry about going through and adding internal links to your other relevant blog posts, because instead they’ll be automatically inserted into your posts for you.

 Setting up the two plugins that I’m covering in this article is no different than any other WordPress plugin.
 Just upload the folders into the plugin directory using your favorite FTP client.

 Go into the Plugins area of your WordPress admin settings and activate the plugin.